FriendsOfTYPO3/visual_editor/README.md

 ## Where to add the ViewHelpers

 ### Input/Rte Fields
+Replace the output of your texts with the `f:render.input`/`f:render.richText` ViewHelper.
-Replace the output of your texts with the `f:editable.input`/`f:editable.rte` ViewHelper.
+Replace the output of your texts with the `f:render.text`/`f:render.richText` ViewHelper.

 - record is already a [Record](https://docs.typo3.org/permalink/t3coreapi:record-objects) object:
 ````html